alivarastepour/diabetes360/README.md

 # diabetes360

 From conceptual point of view, diabetes360 aims to raise awareness about Diabetes, a chronic disease which affects how body regulates blood sugar.
-From a technical point of view, this project aims to embed an ML model into a PWA, bootstrapped with Nextjs.
+From a technical point of view, this project aims to embed an ML model into a SPA, bootstrapped with Nextjs.

 ## Diabetes predection